 Design for experience + career value.
 When alumni can connect, learn, and contribute in one sitting, you multiply the odds of ongoing engagement.

 Pro tip: Plan event communications as a journey.
 Warm up interest with personal stories, segment invitations by class year or industry, and follow up with targeted calls to action.
 The easiest way to run those touchpoints is with an integrated email tool.
-Email alumni attendees directly from your ticketing platform to save time and keep outreach in one place.
+Email alumni attendees directly from your event (or crm) platform to save time and keep outreach in one place.

 Nothing sparks pride like coming back to celebrate shared milestones.
 Reunion dinners—by graduation year, affinity group, or department—are prime experiential touchpoints that rekindle memories and surface new champions.